 Heat-set insert installation tip for #4-40, M3, and M5 inserts Weller and Hakko soldering iron compatible.
-3D printing and injection moldingDesigned by Virtjoule, Ships from United States
+3D printing and injection moldingDesigned by Virtjoule in United States of America

 Thanks for taking a look at Virtjoule products.
 We want to make solutions we've created for ourselves available to anyone who is up against the same problems we've solved.

 Heat set inserts are a great way to improve connection strength between 3D printed parts.
 However, if you have tried to set heat-set inserts in your plastic or 3D printed part with your soldering i...Read More…

 Heat set inserts are a great way to improve connection strength between 3D printed parts.
 However, if you have tried to set heat-set inserts in your plastic or 3D printed part with your soldering iron, you may have had the frustration of pushing the insert in only to have it come right back out stuck to your soldering iron and ruining your part in the process.
 Most soldering iron tips can catch on the rim of the insert causing it to stick on the iron when you pull the iron out.
 If you use the "horizontal method" it's hard to know the insert is straight and it's difficult to set it below the surface of the part.

 Our insert tips have a vertical wall that solves that problem.
 The iron pulls right out after pressing the hot insert.
 Because the shoulder is square it's easier to know if the insert is square in the piece, something that's harder to control with a conical soldering tip.